- 4.3–5.5 in

 Male Ovenbirds establish late-spring territories in vigorous, prolonged encounters with other males.
 They vocalize loudly and chase competitors, but rarely make physical contact.
 Males defend established territories primarily by singing from perches in the low canopy.
 A pair bond between a male and female starts on the breeding ground and ends when the young fledge.
 Only the female sits on the eggs and broods the chicks, but both male and female feed them.
 They walk through forest floor leaf litter, gleaning and probing for invertebrate food.
 When predators approach a territory, both males and females may utter alarm calls and give chase.
 If a predator approaches a female on the nest, she sits tight until the last moment, then tries to lead the predator away by feigning injury.
 By day 8, the chicks leave the nest one at a time, with several hours between the first and last.
 As they run and hop away from the nest, the parents split the brood.
 The male keeps his young within the territory, and the female leads hers to an adjacent area.
 Females feeding young in neighboring territories are not harassed.
 The chicks need several more days to begin to fly, and don't become independent until around day 30.
 Immature Ovenbirds spend time feeding and "playfully chasing" other immature birds, who may or may not be from the same brood.
 They remain on the breeding grounds until after adult males and females have started their separate migrations in the fall, then they too set off.
 Ovenbirds seem largely solitary on the winter grounds.

-Ovenbirds are numerous and their populations have been stable or slightly increasing overall, despite some declines in the central U.S., according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 22 million, with 33 percent breeding in Canada, 66 percent in the U.S., and 48 percent spending some part of the year in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
-Ovenbirds are sensitive to forest fragmentation and to disruption by industrial noise, forest road-building, and logging.
+Ovenbirds are numerous and their populations were stable or slightly increased overall between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 22 million with 66% spending some part of the year in the U.S., 48% in Mexico, and 66% breeding in Canada.
+The species rates a 9 out of 20 on the Continental Concern Score.
+Ovenbird is not on the 2014 State of the Birds Watch List.
+These birds are sensitive to forest fragmentation and to disruption by industrial noise, forest road-building, and logging.
 Their ability to establish territories and breed successfully depends on the continued existence of large, undisturbed mature broadleaf and mixed forests.
 When Dutch elm disease spread through Minnesota forests, dying trees let more light filter to the forest floor and increased vegetation there; Ovenbird numbers declined.
 Forest fragmentation also increases Ovenbirds’ vulnerability to nest parasitism by Brown-headed Cowbirds.
 Ovenbirds do not recognize cowbirds or their eggs as intruders.
 Ovenbird eggs are eaten by snakes, Blue Jays, and Brown-headed Cowbirds.
 Red squirrels, eastern gray squirrels, raccoons, skunks, and weasels all take Ovenbird eggs and young.
 At least one study points to chipmunks as prime predators of the young.
 Barred Owls and Broad-winged Hawks prey on young and adult Ovenbirds alike.
 Ovenbirds migrate with storm fronts on their spring and fall migration routes.
 Large numbers are sometimes killed as they collide with towers and tall buildings along the paths of these fronts.

 Long-distance migrant.
 Ovenbirds breeding east of the Appalachians overwinter in Florida and the Caribbean, while those breeding further west fly to Mexico and Central America.